w33ladalah/unofficial-whatsapp-api/README.md

 A Node.js TypeScript implementation for sending and receiving WhatsApp messages using the [Baileys](https://github.com/WhiskeySockets/Baileys) library.

-## Features
+## Updated Features

-- Send and receive WhatsApp messages
+- Enhanced session management with automatic reconnection
-- Support for text, image, video, audio, and sticker messages
+- Improved error handling and logging
-- Session management for persistent authentication
+- Support for sending location and contact messages
-- TypeScript support for better developer experience and type safety
+- Added support for group messaging

-## Prerequisites
+## Updated Prerequisites

-- Node.js (v14+ recommended)
+- Node.js (v16+ recommended)
 - A WhatsApp account for testing

 ## Installation